Sous-Chefs-Boneyard/selinux_policy/README.md

 end
 ```

-## Testing
-We have a test kitchen that has *some* tests (at the time of writing this: Basic port ops)
-We also have a ChefSpec suite for *some* things (again, currently only basic ports).
-To use it, run something like `chef exec rspec`.
-We also only test against CentOS (because Ubuntu comes with SELinux disabled and restarting mid-test is hard).

 ## Chef 11 Support
 I don't use Chef 11, but stuff *seems* to work OK to other people.